sm0rux/sm0rux.github.io/git.md

 Before making more contributions, be sure to have your fork up to date with the main repository.
-This is done by giving the commands `git pull upstream master` followed by the command `git push origin master`.
+This is done by giving the commands `git pull upstream main` followed by the command `git push origin main`.

 ### In case your repository is the main repository

 As mentioned in 3a above you don't have an upstream link if your repository is the main repository.
-Instead you give the commands `git pull origin master` to keep your local files up to date.
+Instead you give the commands `git pull origin main` to keep your local files up to date.

 Then you can start the new contribution by following step 5-10 above.